aziis98/menu/README.md

     $prompt     the current prompt text
     $event      the event that triggered the command (open, key, select, close)
+    $sel_line   the selected line
-    $selected   the index of the selected item, starting from 1
+    $sel_index  the index of the selected item, starting from 1
 ```

 ### Commands